earlution/dev-toolkit/KB/PM_and_Portfolio/rituals/policy/kanban-governance-policy.md

 - Over time, each Task in Kanban will map to the `TASK` component of the version.
 - Feature Requests and Bug Reports feed into Tasks, which then feed into versions (via Release Workflow) and documentation (via Kanban + RW integration).

-Story 001 (“Set Up Kanban and Versioning for Vibe Dev Kit”) owns the work of:
+Story 001 (“Set Up Kanban and Versioning for AI Dev Kit”) owns the work of:

 - Defining the dev-kit epic/story/task ranges.
 - Documenting the mapping between Kanban items and version components.